Skip to content

 • There are no suggestions because the search field is empty.

-How To Bill: Longitudinal Family Physician (LFP): BC Physicians
+Bill Longitudinal Family Physician (LFP) Model: BC Physicians

 Step-by-Step instructions for BC Practitioners to create a LFP Bill Claim